LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-18-rustlings-conversions.md

 > Steps:
 >
-> 1. If the length of the provided string is 0, then return the default of Person
+> 1. If the length of the provided string is 0, then return the default of the Person
 > 2. Split the given string on the commas present in it
 > 3. Extract the first element from the split operation and use it as the name
 > 4. If the name is empty, then return the default of `Person`